guidothekp/unscented_kalman_filter/README.md

 # What did I do?

-Since the state update is independent of the measurement methods, the state update mechanism is common to multiple ways of measurements.

-As for measuring process, I used Unscented Kalman for both.
+I used Unscented Kalman for both the sensors.
 What this means is that I used the augmented and sigma points to sample the distribution for both Lidar and Radar.
 This facilitates code reuse and all one has to do is to [a] predict the measurements in a sensor dependent way and [b] figure out how one measures the innovation.
 Beyond this point, the matrix manipulations are handled completely by the UKF.

+This code is scalable for other sensors.

 # SFND_Unscented_Kalman_Filter
 Sensor Fusion UKF Highway Project Starter Code